silvacms/documentation/source/layout/base.rst

   ``render`` method a template called ``notfoundpage.cpt`` will be used instead.

-- Line 10 to 15 defines a new set of headers for this error in order to set the HTTP code status to 404.
+- Lines 10 to 15 define a new set of headers for this error in order to set the HTTP code status to 404.

 The following common error are interesting:

-.. py:interface:: zope.publisher.interfaces.INotFound
+.. interface:: zope.publisher.interfaces.INotFound

    Error triggered when the URL cannnot be mapped to a content or a page in Silva.
 (404)

-.. py:interface:: zope.security.interfaces.IUnauthorized
+.. interface:: zope.security.interfaces.IUnauthorized

    Error triggered when the current user doesn't have access to the requested content or page in Silva.
 (401)